OtakuStanYoutube/weeb-wartalap/README.md

 <div align="center">
-    <h1>Welcome to Weeb Wartalap Repository</h1>
+    <h1>Welcome to Weeb Wartalap</h1>
 </div>

 ## About
-This Repsoitory houses the website for the podcast weeb wartalap created by OtakuStan.
+This Repository houses the website for the podcast weeb wartalap created by OtakuStan.

 Weeb Wartalap is a podcast hosted by a group of normie friends talking about Internet culture and weird fetishes after a day's hard labor as slaves of OtakuStan.